 God uses love to expel sin from the heart

-The conditions of eternal life, under grace, are just what they were in Eden–perfect righteousness, harmony with God, perfect conformity to the principles of His law.
+The conditions of eternal life, under grace, are just what they were in Eden – perfect righteousness, harmony with God and conformity to the principles of His law.
 This standard is not one to which we cannot attain.
-In every command or injunction that God gives there is a promise, the most positive, underlying the command.
+In every command that God gives there is a promise – the most positive, underlying the command.
 God has made provision that we may become like Him, and He will accomplish this for all who do not interpose a perverse will and thus frustrate His grace.

 Do not give up to despair